ubccr/xdmod/docs/howto-api-image-export.md

 Before running the script,

 1. Create a `.env` file with your local XDMoD account credentials in the same directory as the script
-1. Declare `center_url` within the script with the appropriate information
+1. Update `site_address` within the script with site address associated with your XDMoD instance.
 1. Confirm the `image_format` within the script.

 The script will export your saved metric explorer charts to the current working directory.